- If you’re going to have surgery, it’s good to be prepared.

 Make sure you know exactly what your operation is for.
 You should know what the surgery will do for your condition.
 You should be aware of the risks involved.

 If you take medicines regularly, discuss them with your doctor.
 It’s important to know whether or not you should take them as usual or delay them.

 If you have diabetes, you need to develop a good plan with your doctors that involves what medicines to take and when to eat.

 If you smoke, quit if possible.
 It will help your recovery, and reduce your risk of problems with anaesthetic.
 Even quitting for a short period is helpful.

 If you drink alcohol every day, drink less before surgery.
 It will help with your healing and your recovery.

 The day of my surgery

 You should plan how you’re going to get to hospital and get home.
 It’s best to ask family or a friend to help you get home and to help you at home afterwards.

 Ask your doctor how long you’ll be expected to stay in hospital after the operation.
 Some people need only a few hours before they can go home while others will be in for a few days or more.
 A few will be told they’ll wake up after surgery in an intensive care unit.
 It depends on the type of surgery, the type of anaesthetic, and your health.

-Pain is a significant problem after surgery.
+Pain can be a significant problem after surgery.
 Don’t be a hero.
 Tell your doctors and nurses if you have pain.

 Some people will need rehabilitation after surgery, either to get their strength back or to help with the particular problem that the surgery has dealt with.
 You can have rehabilitation treatment at home or in a rehabilitation unit.
 Talk to your doctor.